qualiu/vscode-msr/README.md

 ### Replace files with Preview and Backup

-Reuse the search command above (or `find-reference` command line in `vscode`), you can also write a new comman.
+Reuse the search command above (or `find-reference` command line in `vscode`), you can also write a new command.

 - See replaced text lines (add **-o** `replace-to-text`):
   - `msr original command ... -t "xxx" ...` **-o** `"replace-to"`